dressipi/opsgenie-heartbeat/README.md

     #handling exceptions:
     # - if logger is provided, error is written there,
     # - if config.raise_error = true is set then it raises error
-    # - if nothing id defined then it ignores error
+    # - if nothing is defined, then it ignores error
     config.logger = Rails.logger
   end
   ```